Image Reconstruction for Range Verification in Particle Therapy

 In particle therapy, beams of energetic protons or certain ions are used to irradiate tumors or other types of diseased tissue.
-The interaction of therapeutic particle beams in matter is characterized by a very well-defined range, a high-dose deposition localized in a small region (the Bragg peak), and the steep dose gradient at the distal edge of the Bragg peak.
-On the other hand, these features imply that possible uncertainties in the determination of the particle range might have severe consequences, such as tumor underdosage, or the irradiation of healthy tissue.
+The interaction of therapeutic particle beams in matter is characterized by a very well-defined range, a high-dose deposition localized in a small region (the Bragg peak), and a steep dose gradient at the distal edge of the Bragg peak.
+These features imply that possible uncertainties in the determination of the particle range might have severe consequences, such as tumor under-dosage, or the irradiation of healthy tissue.
+Therefore, safety margins are applied to ensure full treatment of the tumor.

-To minimize the risks, it is necessary to quantify the actual dose deposition with high precision.
-For this purpose, verification methods aimed to determine the range of the particle beam are being investigated worldwide.
-Some of these methods are based in the detection of secondary radiation.
-For example, positron emitting nuclei are created along the beam path; their decay and subsequent annihilation of the emitted positrons give rise to two annihilation photons which can be detected using the same technology as in Positron Emission Tomography (PET).
-Another important effect is the excitation of nuclei along the particle path; these nuclei return to their ground state by emitting single gamma rays ("prompt-gammas").
-Imaging techniques are being developed to use prompt-gammas to indirectly determine the particle range.
-One proposed technology is based on Compton cameras.
+These safety margins could be reduced if the actual dose deposition is quantified with high precision.
+For this purpose, verification methods aimed to determine the range of the particle beam are under investigation worldwide.
+Most of these methods are based on the detection of secondary radiation.
+For example, positron emitting nuclei are created along the beam path; their decay and subsequent annihilation of the emitted positrons give rise to two annihilation photons, which can be detected using similar technology as in Positron Emission Tomography (PET).
+Another important effect is the excitation of nuclei along the particle path; these nuclei return to their ground state by emitting single gamma rays.
+Due to the very short half-life of these excited states, these gamma rays are also called prompt gamma radiation.

 Grants